Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 Pedometric mapping is based on using statistical models to predict soil properties, which leads us to the field of geostatistics.
 Geostatistics treats the soil as a realization of a *random process* [@Webster2001Wiley].
-It uses the observations and covariates to predict the random process at unobserved locations, which yields conditional probability distributions, whose spread (i.e. standard deviation, width of prediction intervals) explicitly characterizes the uncertainty
+It uses the point observations and gridded covariates to predict the random process at unobserved locations, which yields conditional probability distributions, whose spread (i.e. standard deviation, width of prediction intervals) explicitly characterizes the uncertainty